TheRealNugz/werewolf-discord-activity/README.md

 # Werewolf Game

 A fun and interactive multiplayer game based on the classic social deduction game "Werewolf," built using JavaScript, HTML, and CSS.
 Players take on the roles of different characters, including Werewolves, Villagers, and Seers, and vote to eliminate each other in a battle of wits.

+**Note**: This project includes a Discord activity integration, but it is still being worked on and is not yet fully functional.

 ## Features